search-for-the-one/Neo.Amazon.Lambda.CustomRuntime/README.md

     "msbuild-parameters"   : "--self-contained true",
 ```

-After publishing your lambda, you'll need to change the Runtime settings of your lambda to `Custom Lambda`.
+After publishing your lambda, you'll need to change the **"Runtime"** settings of your lambda to ***"Custom Runtime"***.
+Function handler is not required for custom runtimes.